orels1/shaders.orels.sh/src/pages/docs/toon/base-shader.md

 ![Toon Shader Normals](/img/docs/toon/toon-normals-full.png "Toon Shader Normals")

 - Normal Map: The normal map of the material
-- Normal Map Scale: Controls the strength of the normal map, can be used to flip the direction as well
+- Normal Map Scale: Controls the strength of the normal map, and can be used to flip the direction as well
-- Flip Y: Flips the Y axis of the normal map, this allows usage of DirectX based normals
+- Flip Y: Flips the Y axis of the normal map, this allows usage of DirectX-based normals
 - Detail Normal: The extra normal map texture to be applied on top.
 Has its own tiling controls
 - Detail Normal Scale: Controls the strength of the detail normal map
 - Flip Y: Flips the Y axis of the detail normal map